Mowden Hall School A GSG School

 What the school says...

 Boarding is central to the ethos of the school, with the Headmaster and his family living in the heart of the building.
-The Headmaster's wife takes a lead pastoral role and helps new boarders and their parents settle in to boarding life.
 There is a full weekend programme, together with a broad range of evening and extra-curricular activities.
 Music, drama and sport are particularly strong.
 Roughly 70% of children in the Prep School are full boarders.
 The school has high academic expectations and children achieve entry to the country's leading public schools.

 Special Education Needs

 The Learning Support Department's aim is to help children with specific learning difficulties to read, spell and cope with the academic curriculum, ultimately resulting in them passing Common Entrance in their final year.
 Pupils follow a multi-sensory teaching programme delivered by a specialist teacher, mostly on a one-to-one basis.
 The number of lessons they attend and the speed at which they complete the programme is tailored to their individual needs.
 The department liaises with colleagues across the teaching staff in order to provide support and encouragement to pupils across the whole curriculum, as well as outside agencies when necessary.

 |Condition||Provision for in school|

 |Has an entry in the Autism Services Directory|